parseablehq/parseable/README.md

 </details>

 <details>
-<summary><a href="https://www.parseable.com/docs/docker-quick-start">Run Parseable binary</a></summary>
+<summary><a href="https://www.parseable.com/docs/docker-quick-start">Executable Binary</a></summary>
 <p>

-You can also download and run the Parseable binary on your laptop.
-To download the binary, run the command specific to your OS.
+You can download and run the Parseable binary on your laptop.

 - Linux